ClouDesire/docusaurus/docs/api-php.md

 The simplest way to interact with a REST API in PHP is leveraging the [sendgrid/php-http-client](https://github.com/sendgrid/php-http-client).

-Please take a look at the following upstream documentation:
+To install the library, please take a look at the following upstream
+documentation:

 * [Requirements](https://github.com/sendgrid/php-http-client#prerequisites)
 * [Install with Composer](https://github.com/sendgrid/php-http-client#install-with-composer)